 If you've been managing your finances for any length of time, you probably understand the value of a dollar.
-However, you may be less clued in as to what it means when the U.S. dollar is strong vs. weak.
+However, you may be less informed as to what it means when the U.S. dollar is strong vs. weak.

 These terms are used to describe the relative strength of the dollar against other foreign currencies at any given time.
-Where the dollar falls on this scale can have a direct influence on your purchasing power and how far your budget is able to stretch.
+Where the dollar falls on this scale can have a direct influence on your purchasing power and how far your budget can stretch.

 It's important to know what a weak dollar could mean for the economy at large—and on a smaller scale, your individual financial plan.

 A weak dollar simply means that the value of a dollar, in terms of the number of goods and services it can buy, is decreasing relative to the value of one or more foreign currencies.
 Factors that can contribute to a weak dollar include:

 - Supply and demand for exported and imported goods and services